lawrennd/old_talks/_datasets/includes/robot-wireless-data.md

 \subsection{Robot Wireless Data}

 \notes{The robot wireless data is taken from an experiment run by Brian Ferris at University of Washington.
-It consists of the measurements of WiFi access point signal strengths as Brian walked in a loop.}
+It consists of the measurements of WiFi access point signal strengths as Brian walked in a loop.
+It was published at IJCAI in 2007 [@Ferris:wifi07].}

 \setupcode{import pods}